EwoutAudenaert/BKW-Tensor-Decomposition/README.md

 - [Peter A. Brooksbank, Martin D. Kassabov, and James B. Wilson, *Detecting cluster patterns in tensor data*, 2024.](https://arxiv.org/abs/2408.17425)
 - [Nick Vannieuwenhoven, *A chiseling algorithm for low-rank Grassmann decomposition of skew-symmetric tensors*, 2024.](https://arxiv.org/abs/2410.14486)

+Special thanks goes out to Professor N. Vannieuwenhoven and D. Thorsteinsson for supporting us during the course of this thesis.
 We also gratefully acknowledge the open-source project [OpenDleto](https://github.com/thetensor-space/OpenDleto)

 ---